yulu/money.sense/content/posts/be-cautious-with-persuaders.md

 ---
-title: "Be Caustious with Persuaders in Your Wealth Management Journey"
+title: "Be Cautious with Persuaders in Your Wealth Management Journey"
 date: 2024-01-23T05:50:31+08:00
 description: "Inspired by Howard Marks's famous book The Most Important Things, I am sharing some thoughts about brokerages, fund firms, insurance companies and banks and how to navigate through the different service providers wisely."
 tags: